Aberdeen, Scotland to Carlisle, England

-It turns out that landing fees at Barra and nearby airports can only be paid by cash, and carry very little change, so we went to the airport cafe and enjoyed a couple of hot chocolates in order to amass some smaller coins and bills.
+It turns out that landing fees at Barra and nearby airports can only be paid by cash, and they carry very little change.
+We therefore went to the airport cafe and enjoyed a couple of hot chocolates in order to amass some smaller coins and bills.
 Our entry to the cafe was slightly delayed as we were not wearing high-vis jackets; this is a particularly British airport obsession.
 In Barra’s case, they explained that pilots should wear these so that the airport staff knew they were authorised to be there.
-Not necessarily an infallible security policy…
+This did not strike me as an infallible security policy.

 No other traffic came or went while we were there; probably because the tide was not far from coming in!
 With a little more concern than usual, I cranked the engine and was happy to have it catch first time.
 This would not be a good airport to get stuck at, with the sea approaching rapidly.
 With life-jackets donned, we flew the short distance across the water to Tiree airport.
 It had taken a while for me to get the controller at Barra to understand where we were headed, so badly was I mispronouncing it.